bids-standard/bids-specification/src/derivatives/atlas.md

 employed to generate the atlas co-exist with the template structure.

-The inheritance principle applies uniformly, allowing the segmentation metadata be stored only once at the root of the pipeline folder and apply to all the individual subject segmentations:
+The inheritance principle applies uniformly, allowing the segmentation metadata be stored only once at the root of the pipeline directory and apply to all the individual subject segmentations:

 ```Text